-- 6.21 The application must include an explanation of how stakeholder engagement contributed to the identification and design of the preferred option.
-Stakeholder engagement may be limited to those categories of stakeholder who are materially impacted by the choice of preferred option. - 6.22 If the Licensee does not carry out stakeholder engagement, it must provide an explanation for why stakeholder engagement was not considered appropriate or necessary. - 6.23 In any case, the Licensee must seek a view on its reopener applications from the Customer Challenge Group.
+6.21 The application must include an explanation of how stakeholder engagement contributed to the identification and design of the preferred option.
+Stakeholder

+- 6.22 If the Successor Licensee does not carry out stakeholder engagement, it must provide an explanation for why stakeholder engagement was not considered appropriate or necessary. - 6.23 In any case, the Successor Licensee must seek a view on its reopener applications from the Customer Challenge Group.